Engineering Tech Requirements

 - Graphics card needs to support at least one external display via HDMI (preferred) or VGA (adaptor OK) to be able to use the projectors for presentations.

 Note that these requirements can change without notice (but within reason) due to changes in the system requirements from the vendors of the software used within the program.
 Please keep in mind that these are minimum requirements and there are software packages that benefit from a more capable computer system.
-The minimum cost for a new Windows machine that meets the requirements is $900 and for a Mac it is $1500.
-About half the students use Mac and the other half use Windows.
-Usually there are a few Linux users.
+The minimum cost for a new Windows machine that meets the requirements is $900, and for an Apple machine is $1500.
+About half of students use Apple and the other half use Windows, including a few Linux users.

 Calculators are often allowed on exams and are needed for completing homework.
 The calculator needs to be able to graph functions, use complex numbers, and solve linear systems of equations with complex coefficients.
 It is also helpful if the calculator has a computer algebra system (CAS).
 One of the following (or equivalent) is required: